cxn03651/write_xlsx/worksheet.md

     worksheet.write('A14', \@array               ) # write_row()
     worksheet.write('A15', [\@array]             ) # write_col()

     # Write an array formula.
-Not available in Spreadsheet::WriteExcel.
+Not available in WriteExcel gem.
     worksheet.write('A19', '{=SUM(A1:B1*A2:B2)}' ) # write_formula()

 The "looks like" rule is defined by regular expressions: